The Scuba Diver Course with PHOENIX SCUBA

 - Preventing common problems underwater.

-PADI offers a variety of home-study materials for the Scuba Diver - book and video on DVD package or a multimedia DVD.
-PADI's Scuba Diver materials provide a comprehensive overview of basic scuba diving skills, terminology and safety procedures.
+Scuba Diver digital materials provide a comprehensive overview of basic scuba diving skills, terminology and safety procedures.
 For each concept you'll read a description and watch a video demonstration.
 Once you're a certified diver, use the course materials as a reference guide for future diving adventures.

 For all your learning materials and equipment, contact PHOENIX SCUBA.Prerequisites